ibm-cloud-docs/cloud-databases/k8-tutorial.md

 ## Trying out the sample applications

 Clone the repository of the language that you want to use.
 For instance, you can clone the **Node** repository by selecting the **Node** branch.
 Then click **Clone or download** to get the URL you'll need to clone using SSH or HTTPS.
-In your terminal the command looks like
+In your terminal, the command looks like

 ```shell
 git clone -b node git@github.com:IBM-Cloud/clouddatabases-helloworld-kubernetes-examples.git